Plaza Otorongo is a popular meeting place.

 This morning a young man exits at the top of the stairs.
 An old man is going down, the way I came up, moving diagonally down the stairs so he doesn’t pitch forward and fall down.

 Street art reminds you that urban problems won’t disappear.
 Drugs, crime, deteriorating infrastructure, broken promises and broken dreams don’t go because we don’t like to see them.
-Street art is the safety cap on a tea kettle.
-If it is humming, you have to take a closer look for the fire.
+Street art is the safety cap on the tea kettle.
+If it is humming, you have to take a closer look at the fire.

 Cuenca, for all it’s Old World charm, has New World pain..